-- Language proficiency is a baccalaureate graduation requirement that can be met by: 1) two years of the same language in high school; 2) two quarters or one semester of the same college level language (6 credits total); or 3) demonstrating language proficiency through an approved language assessment examination. - 62 credits must be upper-division (300- or 400-level) coursework, 15 of which must be arts, letters and sciences. - Minimum cumulative OHSU GPA of 2.0 for BS degree, see OHSU Degree/Certificate Standards policy, 02-70-035.
+- coursework, 15 of which must be arts, letters and sciences. - Minimum cumulative OHSU GPA of 2.0 for BS degree, see OHSU Degree/Certificate Standards policy, 02-70-035.
 OHSU will not transfer C- grades in non-nursing courses used for the BS degree, see OHSU Transfer of Course Credit policy, 02-70-005.